salesforce/design-system-react/README.md

 ### Quick Setup (CommonJS)

-A CommonJS-compatible version has been included within the NPM package to allows usage without transpiling.
+For a no hassle setup and compatibility with Create React App v1, a CommonJS version has been included within the NPM package to allow usage without transpiling.
 Use the following named `import` syntax to access CommonJS components from `/lib/index.js`:

 ```
 import { Button } from '@salesforce/design-system-react';